jiangyangby/DM2C/code/README.md

 - munkres

 ## Data
-The processed mixed-modal datasets are provided in `data/`.
+The preprocessed mixed-modal datasets are provided in `data/`.
 You may find the original Wikipedia and NUS-WIDE-10K datasets (with fully paired samples) [here](https://github.com/sunpeng981712364/ACMR_demo/tree/master/data).

+Note that the preprocessing is a PCA on the original extracted features for each modality to reduce them into the same dimension (so that we can evaluate traditional methods like k-means).
+Thus the provided data include 2048d features for Wikipedia and 1000d features for NUS-WIDE-10K.

 ## Pre-train the modality-specific auto-encoders
 Sample command: